FAQ: Alternative Winter Break Puerto Rico

 Participants on AWB will be taking part in structured programs.
 Phones will not be permitted during program hours and we encourage participants to limit their phone use so they can be more immersed in the experience.
 In order not to disrupt these programs, we ask that you refrain from contacting your child during programming hours.
 In the event of family emergency or other issues, we ask that you contact the Young Judaea staff emergency cell phone number that will be provided before the trip.
 Additionally, we will send periodic emails with photos and updates throughout the trip.

 Before AWB, we will send an information guide to all participants and their parents via e-mail.
 Among more details regarding the programming for the week, it contains the following relevant information:

 - Information on volunteer sites

 - Other procedural explanations

-We suggest that participants bring a limited amount of money to cover travel related expenses to and from AWB.
+We suggest that participants bring a small amount of money to cover travel related expenses to and from AWB (snacks in the airport, coffee, etc).
 Participants may also want to bring some money for souvenirs or other tourist purchases.

 Please note: AWB bears no responsibility for baggage loss or baggage left at AWB.

 The packing list will be sent approximately one month prior to the trip.
 As we’re finalizing our volunteer opportunity, we are still updating the packing list with relevant supplies and materials.